Anthony Hitchens: 2016

 Hitchens began training camp competing with Kyle Wilber and Damien Wilson for the role as the strongside linebacker.
-He took over the role as the Cowboys' starting middle linebacker after Rolando McClain was dealt a ten-game suspension after violating the performance-enhancing drugs policy.
+He took over the role as the Cowboys' starting middle linebacker after McClain was dealt a ten-game suspension after violating the performance-enhancing drugs policy.

-He started the Dallas Cowboys' season-opener at the New York Giants and collected six combined tackles in their 20–19 loss.
-On December 1, 2016, Hitchens recorded a season-high ten combined tackles, deflected a pass, and sacked Minnesota Vikings' quarterback Sam Bradford, as the Cowboys won 17–15.
+He started the Cowboys' season-opener at the New York Giants and collected six combined tackles in their 20–19 loss.
+On December 1, 2016, Hitchens recorded a season-high ten combined tackles, deflected a pass, and sacked Minnesota Vikings quarterback Sam Bradford, as the Cowboys won 17–15.
 He finished the season with 78 combined tackles (39 solo), 1.5 sacks, and a pass deflection in 16 games and 16 starts.
 The Dallas Cowboys received a playoff berth after finishing atop the NFC East with a 13–3 record.
-On January 15, 2017, Hitchens started his first career playoff game and collected seven combined tackles in a 34–31 loss at the Green Bay Packers in the NFC Divisional Round.
+On January 15, 2017, Hitchens started his first career playoff game and collected seven combined tackles in a 34–31 loss at the Packers in the NFC Divisional Round.